 Panhandle Butterfly House – at foot of Navarre Bridge 8581 Navarre Pkwy (98) (Thurs-Sat.
 10-3) M-W group tours (Theresa Friday 623.3868) Seasonal (usually opens beginning of May) right next to Navarre Park/Splash pad area (splash pad hours May 1-Sept 15 Tues-Sun 9-5pm)

-Windmaster Horse Farm – I-10E, exit 70, lett on 285, right on 90E, 2m then left on Hwy 1087, 6m on right (5756) Great place to see and pet horses and have a picnic.
+Windmaster Horse Farm – I-10E, exit 70, lett on 285, right on 90E, 2m then left on Hwy 1087, 6m on right (5756) Great place to have a group of kids go to see and pet horses and have a picnic.
 If you go with a large group sometimes they will do a hayride; 850.834.3060 contact Melissa or Steve Forberg.
-They are such a nice couple that let you tour their farm.
+They are such a nice couple that let you tour their farm for free.
+Carrots for the horses are appreciated.

 Ponce de Leon Spring – I-10, exit 96, 81N, 90E, right on County Road 181A (45 min drive) $4 per car (limit of 8 per vehicle), $2 for pedestrians, bicyclist, etc.; open 8am to sunset year round; spring is 68 degrees year round 836.4281